TejasJagadeesh/data-512-a2/README.md

 - Geography - This column has the country names.
 - Population mid-2018 (millions) - This column has the population in millions.

 From the Source link, I downloaded the csv file "WPDS_2018_data.csv".
-As part of submission to GitHub, I have included the csv file in the "raw" folder.
+As part of submission to GitHub, I have included the csv file in the "data/raw" folder.

 **License:** There is no information about Licensing in the Source link.
 However, since the actual source appears to be World Population Data website, referring that indicates that the data is copyrighted by Population Reference Bureau.
 However, there is no information available on this website on freedom of usage.

 **Code to Reproduce the Data:** The data can be downloaded as csv file from the link http://www.worldpopdata.org/table by selecting all countries in the filters.

 ## 3) Page Quality Score
+**Description:**
 We use Wikimedia REST API to access ORES (Objective Revision Evaluation Service) web service which is based on machine learning.
 All details about ORES can be found here - https://www.mediawiki.org/wiki/ORES and https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context_revid_model and in the embedded links in these pages.

 ORES provides probability estimates for each of the following 6 categories.
 The category with the highest probability is returned as the score.
 The API also returns probabilities for all the categories.
 The following categories are ordered from best to worst.